corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 ### Transaction size and performance

-Each key rotation proof adds approximately 128 bytes to a transaction, and validating a transaction now also validates every proof in its chain, which adds one cryptographic check per proof.
+Each key rotation proof adds approximately 128 bytes to a transaction.
+Validating a transaction now also validates every proof in its chain, which adds one cryptographic check per proof.

 * **Payment-style CorDapps:** the overhead applies only while transactions still consume states signed with the old key.
 Once all legacy states are consumed, transaction size and performance return to their previous baseline.
 * **Bilateral-agreement CorDapps:** the overhead can apply to all future transactions unless the CorDapp is updated so that proofs are no longer required.